-The WWFOCB held twelve meetings in 2019; all meetings are open to the public and participation is encouraged.
+The WWFOCB held ten meetings in 2020; all meetings are open to the public and participation is encouraged.
 The February meeting, held in conjunction with the annual Colorado Rural Water Association conference, was conducted as a "town hall" session to elicit feedback from stakeholders.
-A second "town hall" session scheduled for October 2019 had to be cancelled due to weather.
-It is the board's intention to hold two "town hall" sessions each year.
+After February, all board meetings were held virtually due to COVID-19.
+The virtual meetings actually improved stakeholder participation.